How to Stitch shibori Circles

 I will host one additional Shibori Small Group Private lesson this year and one large group indigo and madder dyeing session in November.
 Details for both events are coming soon!

-Please make sure to join my mailing list if you would like to be notified about either event.
+Please make sure to join my mailing list if you would like to be notified about all future events.

 To continue learning about the art of Shibori, you might enjoy these additional posts.